amitavroy/inferno/readme.md

     php artisan migrate --seed

-This command will create all the tables and a user through which you can login.
+This command will create all the tables and a user through which you can login as an Admin user.

     Username: reachme@amitavroy.com
+    Password: password

+Or you can also login through a normal authenticated user with limited set of permissions with the following credentials

+    Username: jhon.doe@gmail.com
     Password: password

 A lot of features are configuration based like what you want you app name to be, whether you want users to register for themselves.